pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 Before you build use complex techniques for univariate time series prediction, traditional approaches should also be implemented as a baseline.
 The [predictions-with-sarima](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/prediction-with-sarima.ipynb) you  focus on building a SARIMA Model and different ways to select SARIMA hyperparameters.

+In the [predictions-with-neural-network](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/predict-with-nn.ipynb) exercise, you will set up a basic LSTM and experiment with options for training the best model.

-In the [predictions-with-neural-network](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/predict-with-nn.ipynb) exercise, you will set up a basic neural network and experiment with options for training the best model.
+In the [predictions-with-lstm](https://github.com/pyladieshamburg/getting-started-raspberry-pi/blob/master/analysis/predict-with-lstm.ipynb) exercise, you will set up a basic neural network and experiment with options for training the best model.

 ## Making Multivariate Predictions